DeepanShah/DeepanShah.github.io/index.md

 ![Alt Text](https://media.giphy.com/media/f5BwvEFBcgzU4/giphy.gif)

 ### Intro
 For my CS109 Challenge Project, I decided to write a simulator for the Infinite Monkey Theorem, which states that "a monkey hitting keys at random on a typewriter keyboard for an infinite amount of time will almost surely type any given text, such as the complete works of William Shakespeare" (Wikipedia).
-I had a lot of fun coding it up, and I hope you have fun playing with it and reading my write up! *No monkeys were harmed in the making of this project
+I had a lot of fun coding it up, and I hope you have fun playing with it and reading my write up!

+Disclaimer: No monkeys were harmed in the making of this project

 ### Code Explanation
 In writing my code, I made multiple assumptions.
 The original theorem assumes that the monkey sits in front of a 50 key typewriter, but I chose to make the job easier on the monkey by providing the monkey a 26 key keyboard that consists of only lowercase alphabetical letters.
 I also used the original theorem's assumption that each key is equally likely to be pressed by the monkey.